-The 13 psychosocial factors cited in the Canadian National Standard on Psychological Health and Safety in the Workplace (PH&S) was the published in 2013 and again in 2018 are a starting point to launch conversations about work practices and conditions that have a significant impact on the mental health of employeesa workplace conversation about the work conditions and practices that are proven iss key.
+13 psychosocial risk factors were cited in the Canadian National Standard on Psychological Health and Safety in the Workplace (PH&S) first published in 2013 and reconfirmed in 2018 and 2022 as strategic areas that have significant impact on employee and manager mental health and wellbeing.
 The Standard was the result of extensive and rigourous research by academic, occupational and organizational psychology leaders including the Mental Health Commission of Canada (MHCC).
-And in 2013 Google undertook a massive 3-year research study, called Project Aristotle (a follow up on the Oxygen Project) on the defining characteristics and most important factors of highest performing teams.
-The #1 factor was psychological safety.
-The Canadian Standard is also the foundation of the new global standard, ISO 45003, set to be released later in 2021.
+The Canadian Standard was also foundational in the development of the global ISO standard, ISO 45003: 2021.

 What we know for sure.